Finite-time consensus using stochastic matrices with positive diagonals: Abstract

 \section{Abstract}

 We discuss the possibility of reaching consensus in finite time using only linear iterations, with the additional restrictions that the update matrices must be stochastic with positive diagonals and consistent with a given graph structure.
-We show that finite-time average consensus can always be achieved for undirected graphs with a spanning tree.
+We show that finite-time average consensus can always be achieved for connected undirected graphs.
 For directed graphs, we show some necessary conditions for finite-time consensus, including strong connectivity and the presence of a simple cycle of even length.